 Plus, the Pacific Ocean buries the picturesque views of the polluted Atlantic.

-The first thing I noticed and got really into when we walked down onto the beach was how you could drive your jeep onto the sand.
+The first thing I noticed when we walked down onto the beach was how you could drive your jeep onto the sand.
 It made me think of all those OC episodes back in the day, or Laguna Beach.
-It felt very California-esque.
+It felt so California!

 The beach obviously wasn’t too crowded for the first week in March, but there were families playing fetch with their dog, their furry little legs splashing in the waves, people who were walking all the way out onto the rocks (which I’m not entirely sure is allowed, so if you visit, play it safe, Oregon).
 It was amazing how close you can actually get to the ocean and interact with it.
 You can just feel its’ magnitude standing there.
 It’s endless.